 The issue of Spencer's substance use, both in general and specifically on the day of the attack, is a bit murky.
 As noted above, she claimed to do hard drugs, but her sister didn't believe these claims.
-Both her brother and sister, however, acknowledged that she smoked marijuana.36 treme.
+Both her brother and sister, however, acknowledged that she smoked marijuana.36

+Though Spencer gave up the claim that the police shot the victims, she has continued to argue that she was extremely high on drugs during the attack.
+These claims have at times been extreme.
 In 1993 she said, "I had potentially lethal levels of drugs in my system at the time"37 and insisted that this was proven by drug screens conducted following her arrest.
-In 1994, she said that she was so high that she had no recollection of that day: "I don't remember the shooting at all"38 and "I don't remember shooting anything."39 She then immediately contradicted this and admitted seeing police officers, admitted firing her gun, and acknowledging that she remembered shooting an officer who was helping a victim.40
+In 1994, she said that she was so high that she had no recollection of that day: "I don't remember the shooting at all"38 and "I don't remember shooting anything."39 She then immediately contradicted this and admitted seeing police officers, admitted firing her gun, and acknowledged that she remembered shooting an officer who was helping a victim.40